-Your care team will have a better idea of what side effects you may experience.
-Ask your care team for a list of side effects so that you can recognize them as soon as they come up.
+Your healthcare team will have a better idea of what side effects you may experience.
+It is important to know that side effects may also happen because of the method of receiving immunotherapy.
+Ask your healthcare team for a list of side effects so that you can recognize them as soon as they come up.

-The side effects that you may get will depend on the treatment combination you are receiving, and how your immune system reacts to it.
+The side effects that you may get will depend on the treatment combination you are receiving, how you are receiving the treatment, and how your immune system reacts to it.
 Everyone's experience with immunotherapy side effects will be different.